crownengine/crown/docs/reference/command_line.rst

 	interpreted by the runtime.

 ``-h`` ``--help``
-	Display the help and quit.
+	Display this help.

 ``-v`` ``--version``
-	Display engine version and quit.
+	Display engine version.

 ``--source-dir <path>``
-	Use <path> as the source directory for resource compilation.
+	Specify the <path> of the project's source data.

 	The <path> must be absolute.